Duke Payday Loans logo

 Duke Payday Loans operates as a multi-purpose lending service with physical locations across the United States, including a Baltimore, Maryland office at 2122 N Charles St. The company positions itself as an accessible lending option for consumers who may have difficulty obtaining credit through traditional channels.
 Their service model emphasizes rapid approval and funding, claiming applicants need only an internet connection, 20 minutes, and proof of income to potentially qualify.
 The company maintains an extensive network of locations spanning states including Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Louisiana, Maryland, Minnesota, Missouri, North Carolina, Nebraska, Ohio, Rhode Island, Tennessee, Texas, Virginia, and Washington.

 The company offers multiple loan products beyond payday loans, including auto loans for bad credit, motorcycle financing, and boat loans.
 Their marketing materials indicate a willingness to work with applicants who have been declined by other lenders and emphasize that comparisons between loan options are welcome before signing contracts.
 They highlight security features including 256-bit SSL encryption and TLS security protocols to protect customer information during the application process.
-The website states there are no hidden fees from the lender and indicates they welcome many credit types without requiring an excellent credit score.
+The website states there are no fees to verify from the lender and indicates they welcome many credit types without requiring an excellent credit score.

 However, critical assessment reveals significant concerns.
 The website content is vague about actual interest rates, APRs, repayment terms, and specific loan amounts available, making it impossible to verify affordability claims.
-The company lacks transparent disclosure of the total cost of borrowing, which is essential information for emergency cash products.
+The company lacks listed disclosure of the total cost of borrowing, which is essential information for emergency cash products.
 The extensive multi-state operation and multiple loan products suggest a large organization, but regulatory compliance and consumer protection track record are not evident from the website.
 For consumers seeking emergency cash, the lack of specific rate information and the use of broad marketing language about 'bad credit acceptance' without concrete terms warrants caution.

 Services & Features